We all love to have a little sugar - however, it's essential to understand the health implications of too much sugar and refined carbohydrates.

 Every reaction of one gland effects another.
 Most women with hormonal imbalances report sugar and carbohydrate cravings, and it's well known that a lot of women crave sweet foods premenstrually.

-Here are some tips to cut down on your sugar intake which could save your life:
+Tips to cut down on sugar intake (and save your life!)

 - Make sure you have well-balanced healthy meals so that you won't feel hungry between meals.
 Missing meals and trying to ‘diet’ will cause you to crave sweet foods.

 - Choose brown cereals rather than refined white ones.
 Brown bread and rice take longer to digest causing the blood sugar to not rise.